dada00321/clothing_website/README.md

 # clothing_website

-Note.
-All static files were not be pushed.
+Note: All static files were not be pushed.

 (1) Available function:
 ---